DevAgnihotri/MCA_Sem_2/DSA/Questions.md

     3. Write a short note on B-Tree.
     4. Write procedures for B-tree search and B-tree insert.
     5. Explain B+ tree index files and B-tree index files in detail.
-    6. 4.
-Write the difference between a B-tree and B+ tree.
+    6. Write the difference between a B-tree and B+ tree.
 When might you prefer to use a B+ tree instead of a B-tree?
-    7. Describe the minimum cost spanning tree with a suitable example.